Communities

 • The reason I am asking is the following.
 I had no doubts whatsoever that I must multiply standard deviation by the Student's $t$ coefficient for a small sample size.
 And I have been doing it all the time.
 I used it in a draft for an article.
 When I was checking the draft, I decided to check this formula.
 First, I could not remember where I got it from.
 Second, I searched the books and the Internet only to find out that people use Student's $t$ coefficient to calculate confidence interval, not standard deviation.
 I tried to derive my formula from the formula for confidence interval and failed.
 I talked to a fellow student who also thinks standard deviation must be multiplied by Student's $t$ coefficient and also does not remember why.

-Suggested about 1 year ago by samcarter‭
+Suggested over 1 year ago by samcarter‭